On the Equivalence between Neyman Orthogonality and Pathwise Differentiability: Local Variation Independence and Local Product Structure

 \begin{proposition} If \(\beta\) and \(\eta\) are locally variation independent at \(P_0\) (Definition~\ref{def:local_variation_independence}) and satisfy coordinate QMD smoothness (Assumption~\ref{ass:coordinate_qmd}), then local product structure (Assumption~\ref{assumption:product-structure}) holds. \end{proposition}

 \begin{proof} Local variation independence provides neighborhoods \(U \ni \beta_0\) and \(V \ni \eta_0\) with \(U \times V \subseteq \Theta\).
 For small \(|t|\), the parameter values \((\beta_0 + t,\, \eta_0)\) and \((\beta_0,\, \eta_0 + th)\) lie in \(U \times V\) and hence correspond to distributions in \(\cP\).
 Assumption~\ref{ass:coordinate_qmd} asserts that the resulting paths are differentiable in quadratic mean at \(t = 0\), giving exactly the conditions of Assumption~\ref{assumption:product-structure}. \end{proof} We note that Assumption~\ref{assumption:product-structure} is strictly weaker than this combination in two respects, as it requires neither a full product neighborhood in the parameter space nor exact coordinate paths, only regular submodels with the correct first-order coordinate derivatives at \(P_0\).
+This distinction also applies to the work of \citet[Section~3.4]{bickel_efficient_1998}, which posits a product parameterization that builds in local variation independence by construction, and requires the target submodel to be a regular parametric family.
+Together, these conditions are strictly stronger than Assumption~\ref{assumption:product-structure}.